 The first things to go were our plastic storage containers.
 I found these glass storage containers and yes, they do have plastic lids, but the lids don’t touch the food and they are an affordable replacement.

 Really, a good alternative to what we were using.
 They are also stack-able and nest really nice in our cabinets, so it reduces clutter.
 Which is another thing that we are trying to reduce in our home.
-It’s all about simplicity over here at B&H Homestead!
+It’s all about simplicity on our farm!

 These bees wraps make a great replacement for plastic food wraps.
 I use them all the time for storing cheeses and veggies in the fridge.
 Another great benefit – they last about a year or so with proper cleaning and care.
 If you’re a regular plastic wrap user, I’m sure that the savings are well worth the price.